lapidary-library/gsmtasks/README.md

 Unofficial Python client for [GSMTasks API](https://api.gsmtasks.com/).

-This code is machine generated
+This code is machine generated using [Lapidary](https://github.com/python-lapidary/lapidary/).

 ## Licensing
 As this code is machine generated, it's distributed as Public Domain.